Fryxell Humanities Center

 — Dr. Sandra Looney ’62, professor of English

-In addition to the classrooms, the academic suites, housing the offices for each department within the humanities division, will also be upgraded with new furnishings and gathering spaces for faculty-student collaboration and study.
+In addition to the classrooms, the academic suites, housing the offices for each department within the humanities division were upgraded with new furnishings and gathering spaces for faculty-student collaboration and study.

-The recreated Fryxell Humanities Center will accurately display the quality of the faculty and the talented students who are drawn here.
-It will showcase the creativity that takes place throughout its halls and will elevate Augustana’s appeal to prospective students.
+The recreated Fryxell Humanities Center accurately displays the quality of the faculty and the talented students who are drawn here.
+It showcases the creativity that takes place throughout its halls and elevates Augustana’s appeal to prospective students.

 “We say Augustana is preparing students for the 21st century — we need to be in a space that shows that.
 This is a necessary part of the ongoing process of addressing education for the 21st century and ensuring this campus is as attractive — and as usable — as it possibly can be.”